mr-doc/mr-doc-theme-cayman/README.md

 # Cayman theme

 Cayman is a clean, responsive theme for [Doxx](https://github.com/FGRibreau/doxx) and a fork from [Jason Long's Cayman](https://github.com/jasonlong/cayman-theme).
-This theme is available as an option if you use `--template 'cayman'` or `-T 'cayman'`.

 You can preview the theme at http://jasonlong.github.io/cayman-theme or with real content at http://jasonlong.github.io/geo_pattern.